What Is A Workers’ Compensation Claim?

-- Medical Treatment & Injuries That Prevent the Employee from Returning to Any Type of Work – After a work accident, the injuries are so severe that the affected employee cannot return to any type of work.
+- Medical Treatment & Injuries That Prevent the Employee from Returning to Any Type of Work – The injuries are so severe that the affected employee cannot return to any work after a work accident.
 This workers’ compensation type usually offers no ceiling on the life span of the income benefits that the injured worker can receive.

 WE CAN HELP FOLLOWING A WORKPLACE ACCIDENT